Jura Mountains mapping

 The mapping of features based on an historical map of a region is being carried out to better understand the landscape of the Jura Mountains in the south-west corner of Switzerland above the village of Saint Cergue.
 This mapping exercise is consolidated under the JuraMap.org activity.

-OsmAnd obf files are made available for downloading to the OsmAnd app so that JuraMap maps can be used offline with a smartphone's built-in GPS (see IMPLEMENTATION NOTES).
+Vector and raster map files are made available for downloading so that the JuraMap can be used offline with a smartphone's built-in GPS (see IMPLEMENTATION NOTE).

 The aim is to create as closely as possible a map of the region as it existed in 1898, the year the Siegfried Map was published, following the Dufour Map, the first map of modern-day Switzerland, that was published in 1845.
 Using this map as the basis, various features are added (geological, cutural, nature and wildlife based, etc) as the basis for vitual tours of the region.